 Placing a child in the front seat exposes the child to hazards in a frontal collision, and paying close attention to a child distracts the driver from the important tasks of driving, placing both of you at risk.
 If a child requires close physical attention or frequent visual contact, we strongly recommend that another adult ride with the child in the back seat.
 The back seat is far safer for a child than the front.

 - Never hold an infant or child on your lap.
 If you are not wearing a seat belt in a crash, you could be thrown forward and crush the child against the dashboard or a seat-back.
 If you are wearing a seat belt, the child can be torn from your arms and be seriously hurt or killed. - Never put a seat belt over yourself and a child.
 During a crash, the belt could press deep into the child and cause serious or fatal injuries. - Never let two children use the same seat belt.
-If they do, they could be very seriously injured in a crash.
+If they do, they could be very seriously injured in a crash. - Make sure any unused seat belt that a child can reach is buckled, the lockable retractor is activated, and the belt is fully retracted and locked.
+If a child wraps a loose

-- Make sure any unused seat belt that a child can reach is buckled, the lockable retractor is activated, and the belt is fully retracted and locked.
-If a child wraps a loose seat belt around their neck, they can be seriously or fatally injured.
-(See pages 43 and 44 for how to activate and deactivate the lockable retractor.) - Do not leave children alone in a vehicle.
+- seat belt around their neck, they can be seriously or fatally injured.
+(See pages 44 and 45 for how to activate and deactivate the lockable retractor.) - Use the childproof door locks to prevent children from opening the rear doors.
+This can prevent children from accidentally falling out (see page 80). - Do not leave children alone in a vehicle.
 Leaving children without adult supervision is illegal in most states and Canadian provinces, and can be very hazardous.